Bodybuilding.com: Forums

-"Days in a week" debate
+2008 days-in-a-week debate

-The forums are notable for a thread titled "Full Body Workout Every Other Day?" created on May 17, 2008, in which two users got into a long and intense argument over the number of days in a week.
-The thread started when user m1ndless posted: "If I go [to the gym] every other day I will be at the gym 4-5 times a week, is that over training? [...]"
+The forums are notable for a thread titled "Full Body Workout Every Other Day?", created on May 17, 2008, in which two users had a long and intense debate over the number of days in a week.
+It started when user m1ndless posted: "If I go [to the gym] every other day I will be at the gym 4-5 times a week, is that over training? [...]"
 User steviekm3 responded: "That makes no sense.
 There are only 7 days in a week.
-If you go every other day that is 3.5 times a week." m1ndless, from this point on posting under the username TheJosh, responded: "Monday, Wednesday, Friday, Sunday.
+If you go every other day that is 3.5 times a week." m1ndless, posting as "TheJosh" from this point on, responded: "Monday, Wednesday, Friday, Sunday.
 That is 4 days.
 How do you go 3.5 times?
 Do a half workout or something? lol".
-User Justin27 agreed with stevekm3 by saying "7x in 2 weeks = 3.5 times a week, genius."
+User Justin27 agreed with stevekm3: "7x in 2 weeks = 3.5 times a week, genius."

-The argument continued for two days, mostly between TheJosh and Justin27.
-The argument narrowed down to a disagreement over whether or not a week is seven or eight days; Justin27 said a week is defined as Sunday to Saturday, while TheJosh defined it as Sunday to the next Sunday.
-The debate then hinged on whether Sunday counted as a "real day".
-It intensified to where they were posting harsh insults, such as when Justin27 told TheJosh: "You are the dumbest boy alive.
+The debate continued for two days, mostly between TheJosh and Justin27.
+It narrowed down to a disagreement over if a week constitutes seven or eight days; Justin27 defined it as seven, from Sunday to Saturday, while TheJosh defined it as eight, from Sunday to the next Sunday.
+It then hinged on if Sunday was a "real day".
+English dictionaries universally define a week as having seven days, including Sunday.
+The two users' rhetoric intensified to where they were posting harsh insults, such as when Justin27 told TheJosh: "You are the dumbest boy alive.
 Jump off a bridge."
+After 120 posts across five web pages, the thread was locked by moderators, without the two coming to an agreement.
+TheJosh ended the debate by saying they had only been trolling, which SB Nation writer Jon Bois theorized was an attempt to maintain their dignity after being publicly embarrassed.

-The thread ended at 120 posts, or five webpages.
-It was rediscovered by Reddit in 2015, and as of 2016, was viewed 3 million times.
-It was the subject of a 2016 documentary by Jon Bois for SB Nation; he referred to it as the "perhaps the dumbest argument in the history of the Internet".
-Albert Burneko, writing for Deadspin, said the thread was "the least essential discussion ever had".
-In 2015, Vice News contacted mathematician Joanna Nelson for a resolution, and she said that TheJosh would have to schedule his workouts in two-week chunks, since a week is seven days from Monday to Sunday.
+As of 2016, the thread had 3 million page views since its creation.
+It had gone viral after being posted on Reddit in 2015.
+However, the debate "had been raging in the minds of" Bodybuilding.com's users since 2008.
+It was the subject of a 2016 SB Nation documentary titled The Dumbest Boy Alive by Bois, who referred to it as the "perhaps the dumbest argument in the history of the Internet".
+Deadspin writer Albert Burneko claimed it was "the least essential discussion ever had", and Chris Person said it was "the stuff of legends".

+In 2015, Vice magazine contacted U.S.-based mathematician Joanna Nelson for a resolution to the debate.
+She said that TheJosh would have to schedule their workouts in two-week chunks, as a week is seven days, supposedly from Monday to Sunday.
+The Britannica Dictionary writes that a week is usually defined as Sunday to Saturday in American English, and Monday to Sunday in British English.
+TheJosh's account stated they were from the U.S., while Justin27's location was not listed.